livingdocsIO/documentation/reference-docs/includes/intro.md

-## Doc-Includes
+## includes

-Doc-Includes are the Livingdocs equivalent to [edge side includes](https://en.wikipedia.org/wiki/Edge_Side_Includes).
+includes are the Livingdocs equivalent to [edge side includes](https://en.wikipedia.org/wiki/Edge_Side_Includes).
 They are extremely powerful in what they allow you to achieve but mastering them takes a bit of effort.
 This section explains how you can do customizations using `doc-include`s and provides hands-on examples from real projects.
 In particular we will cover:
 - how to configure the predefined `doc-include`s for [article embeds and lists](./embed_and_list.md)
 - how to implement new `doc-include`s in the [server](./server_customization.md)